When I was nine, doctors told my parents not to expect me to live beyond the year.

 Years ago multiple doctors told me I would need a lung transplant before fifty.

-Today I am fifty-one with my original set.
+Today I am fifty-two with my original set God gave me.

 and say, I used everything you gave me."